 Authors Update: This article was originally published Sep 27, 2018.
-Since that date, a survey of 2130 US Veterinarians in 2019–‘Veterinarians’ Knowledge, Experience, and Perception Regarding the Use of Cannabidiol for Canine Medical Conditions’–shows that most vets (61.5%) felt comfortable discussing the use of CBD with their colleagues, but only 45% felt comfortable discussing this topic with pet parent clients.
+Since that date, a survey of 2130 US Veterinarians in 2019–‘Veterinarians’ Knowledge, Experience, and Perception Regarding the Use of Cannabidiol for Canine Medical Conditions’–shows that most veterinarians (61.5%) felt comfortable discussing the use of CBD with their colleagues, but only 45% felt comfortable discussing this topic with pet parent clients.

 Overall, the survey found CBD was most frequently discussed as a potential treatment for pain management, anxiety and seizures.
 Perhaps most interesting, participants agreed that CBD products offer clinical benefits and expressed support for expanded use of CBD products for animals.